 Of course – our guides will take great care of your children, we can also arrange for a guide to walk alongside if this is required.

-Our minimum age is 3 years old – though these children will be lead on foot by one of our guides.
+Our recommended minimum age is 5 years old – though these children will be lead on foot by one of our guides.
 The minimum age for our 2 hour rides is 10 years old, we recommend most children to take part in our 1 hour ride.

-Yes we do have a basic toilet available on site with limited access to running water, once we are out on the treks these facilities won’t be available so we recommend taking a trip before the ride departs!
+We have a toilet available on site with limited access to running water, once we are out on the treks these facilities won’t be available so we recommend taking a trip before the ride departs!
 A composting toilet is available on the site of our riding lessons.